Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Model assessment

-We performed hard-sphere simulations of granular gases in a fully periodic cubic box with a dimension of $32\,d_{pj}\times32\,d_{pj}\times32\,d_{pj}$.
+We performed hard-sphere simulations of elastic granular gases in a fully periodic cubic box with a dimension of $32\,d_{pj}\times32\,d_{pj}\times32\,d_{pj}$.
 Here, $d_{pj}$ refers to the larger particle with a diameter of \SI{300}{\micro\meter}.
-The particle density and diameter, the domain-averaged solid volume fraction, the granular temperature and the initial charge for each phase are listed for three simulation cases in table \ref{Table:InitConditionHomog}.
-For all simulations, the particles were randomly distributed in the domain and velocities were initialised with a Gaussian distribution with a zero mean velocity for each solid phase.
-The initial charges followed a bimodal distribution with imposing the mixture charge, $\langle Q_{p}\rangle$, equal to zero.
-The work function was set to zero, as well.
-As the mixture charge was zero all time, the macroscopic electric field was zero, therefore, there was no electrostatic force acting on particles.
-For the phase $i$, we set the initial mean charge equal to the reference charge, $Q_0$ = \SI{-1}{\femto\coulomb}, while the initial mean charge for the phase $j$ was imposed by the ratio of particle number density as:
+The particle density and diameter, the domain-averaged solid volume fraction, the granular temperature, the initial charge, the number of particles ($N_p$) and the number of collisions per particles ($n_c/N_p$) for each phase are listed for three simulation cases in table \ref{Table:InitConditionHomog}.
+For all simulations, the particles were randomly distributed in the domain and velocities were initialised with a Maxwellian distribution with a zero mean velocity for each solid phase.
+The initial charges followed a bimodal distribution with imposing the mixture charge, $Q_{pm}$, equal to zero.
+The difference of work function was set to zero, as well.
+As the mixture charge was zero all at times, the macroscopic electric field turns to zero, therefore, there was no electrostatic force acting on particles.
+For the phase $i$, we set the initial mean charge equal to the reference charge, $Q_p^0$, while the initial mean charge for the phase $j$ was imposed by the ratio of particle number density as:

-For spatially homogeneous flow without mean convection, the set of equations given in the previous sections will be simplified to ordinary differential equations for granular temperature and charge evolution for each phase as:
+For spatially homogeneous flow with elastic collision ($e_c=1$) and without mean convection, the set of equations given in the previous sections will be simplified to ordinary differential equations for granular temperature and charge evolution for each phase as: